|

 The lower part of the country in the lake district and Patagonia

 region produces great trout fishing.
-With the introduction of salmon, brook, brown
+With the introduction

-and rainbow trout in the early part of the 20th century, trout has
+of salmon, brook, brown and rainbow trout in the early part

-of predators, the large insect population in the waters and the cold clear rivers
+absence of predators, the large insect population in the

-and lakes produced great fly fishing.
+fly fishing.
 Contact us today for a fly fishing experience

-of a lifetime and fish the crisp clear rivers and lakes of Chile
+of a lifetime and fish the crisp clear rivers and lakes

 |